Too Sad to Dance

 And that’s why I’m too sad to dance

-The post-chorus repeats the idea that the singer is too sad to dance, reinforcing the central theme of the song.
+The post-chorus repeats the idea that the singer is too sad to dance, reinforcing the song’s central theme.

 Struggling with Acceptance